javy1989/test_java_dev/README.md

-# Test Neoris: Microservices Project
+# Java Test: Microservices Project

 This repository contains two microservices developed for the technical test:
 - **ms-account**: Manages bank accounts and transactions.